Today’s Wonder of the Day was inspired by Santhra. Santhra Wonders, “Who is Uncle Sam?” Thanks for WONDERing with us, Santhra!

 One of the most famous cartoonists to draw Uncle Sam was a man named Thomas Nast.
 He drew many of the first cartoons of Uncle Sam in the late 1860s and early 1870s.

 Probably the most famous picture of Uncle Sam, though, was on a U.S. Army recruiting poster.
-Designed for World War I and used again in World War II, the poster features a caption that reads “I Want You for U.S. Army.”
-The poster’s artist was James Montgomery Flagg, who also served as the model for Uncle Sam!
+Designed for World War I and used again in World War II, the poster features a that reads “I Want You for U.S. Army."
+The poster's artist was James Montgomery Flagg, who also served as the model for Uncle Sam!